jjclark1982/zodiac/README.md

 ## TODO

-- include basic test script that verifies compilation and has room for expansion
 - add precommit hook to recompile docs so they can be browsable on github

 - switch from sass to stylus unless specifically requested otherwise